Hello, greetings, salutations, and so forth…

 If you are in the UK: The Uneven Passage of Time

 Let me introduce myself – my name is Ward.
 This is my site.
 For more specific information see the ‘about me’ section at the top.
-Suffice it to say I am a freelance journalist and freelance TV technical spod.
+Suffice it to say I am a journalist and TV broadcaster.

 Here is a list of almost everything:

 The Venn Diagram of Irrational Belief celebrates the cynic in you.

 I funny prank clip with a girl who has telekenetic powers in a coffee shop.

 I work for kids TV and discover modern toys are fucking mental.

 The Voyager probe has left the solar system and picked up some damned weird noises.